ash27z/Simple-Portfolio/README.md

 - Simple and easy-to-edit HTML, CSS, and JavaScript

 ## Portfolio
-You can check out where I used the src of the portfolio: [TBD]
+You can check out where I used the src of the portfolio: [(https://ash27z-production.up.railway.app/)]

 ## Installation & Usage
 1. Clone the repository: